• Donate

 "Huddle Scuttle"

 Oh crap, you screwed up.
 Somehow the Kickers have managed to get all 6 balls back.
 Meaning you guys have no balls to get any runners out.
 What's worse, the Runners are using the "Go Fetch" strategy and are ruining your lives.
-How do you get a ball back into the Outfield's posession without that pesky Chaser tagging you as soon as you touch the ball?
+How do you get a ball back into the Outfield's possession without that pesky Chaser tagging you as soon as you touch the ball?

 "The Cat Toy"

-Introduced by one of our new players, the Cat Toy is an effective strategy against the "Go Fetch".
+The Cat Toy is an effective strategy against the "Go Fetch".

 Let's assume that pesky Chaser is hunting you down as you get close to a kicked ball.
 Try batting the ball with your hand or your foot toward another Fielder.
-The Chaser may NOT touch you until after you have come in contact with the ball.
+The Chaser may NOT initially touch a fielder until after you have come in contact with the ball.
 And if you're only in contact with the ball for a second, then there's no way the ball can be declared "dead".

 The only issue with this of course, is if you bat the ball and there is nobody there to catch it before it touches the ground.
 So you will probably want to have 1 or 2 Fielders nearby.

-"The Town Crier"
+"The Town Crier" / "Tattler"

-Thanks to Ryan, one of our Mojo enthusiasts, for this one.
 In this strategy, you set one or two people to be "Town Criers".
 A Town Crier simply follows around a Chaser and announces him to the other Fielders whenever the Chaser gets too close.
 That way there are no nasty surprises.
 The added benefit is that the Town Crier can act as an outfielder to throw to when the Chaser gets close.

 "Decoy"